isaact/TSTools/README.markdown

  1. Download the source
  2. Add TSTools to your workspace or project
  3. Add $(BUILT_PRODUCTS_DIR) to the "User Header Search Paths" and set it to recursive
- 4. Link you app binary to either libTSToolsOSX.a
+ 4. Link you app binary to libTSToolsOSX.a
  5. In your class file include TSToolsOSX.h
  6. Make sure to call `useTSToolsOSX();` before you use any of the category methods